Two minimalist vases, one white and one black, holding dried lavender stems, placed on a white tray with the word 'retaki' partially visible.

 Ketamine-Assisted Psychotherapy (KAP)

-Ketamine-Assisted Psychotherapy is a collaborative process that blends the neurobiological effects of ketamine with guided, trauma-informed therapy.
-When used in a low dose, ketamine can help quiet habitual patterns of thought, soften emotional defenses, and create space for new insights to emerge.
-In this state, many people find it easier to access emotions, memories, and perspectives that have felt out of reach.
-What makes KAP powerful isn’t the medicine alone, it’s how the therapeutic process supports, guides, and integrates what arises, helping you turn insights into real change.
+Ketamine-Assisted Psychotherapy (KAP) is a compassionate, collaborative approach that combines the neurobiological benefits of ketamine with trauma-informed, relational therapy.
+When used in low doses, ketamine can help quiet repetitive thought patterns, soften protective emotional defenses, and gently shift the nervous system into a more open, flexible state.
+In this space, many people find it easier to access emotions, memories, and perspectives that have long felt distant or overwhelming.

 FREQUENTLY ASKED QUESTIONS